-The operation of the I2C Master Port is described in [I2C Master](#).
-The SCL_M and SDA_M pins are used for this port and can be connected to the same I2C bus as the slave port if it is configured in I2C mode.
+The operation of the serial port when in I2C master operation (during self-configuration only) is described in [I2C Master](#).
+The SCLK and SDIO pins are used for this purpose if the slave port is configured in I2C mode.
+If the slave port is configured as SPI then I2C master mode operation is not supported.